Advocacy

 British Columbia

 Consumers in BC have been lobbying for legalization for over 20 years.
 The BC Herdshare Association (BCHA) incorporated in 2014 to carry on this advocacy work and met with representatives of the BC government.
 BCHA sent letters in February 2023 to request meetings with the Minister of Health, Adrian Dix, and the new Minister of Agriculture, Pam Alexis.
 Neither responded.
-On February 23, 2023, CADA sent an email to both Ministers to share current information about raw milk safety, health benefits and laws in other jurisdictions.
-We asked for a meeting with the Ministers and are awaiting a response.

 Express your support for the legalization of safe raw milk in British Columbia by contacting Minister Dix at HLTH.Minister@gov.bc.ca and Minister Alexis at AF.Minister@gov.bc.ca .